coverclock/com-diag-hazer/README.md

            -b BPS      Use BPS bits per second for DEVICE.
            -d          Display debug output on standard error.
            -e          Use even parity for DEVICE.
+           -l          Use local control for DEVICE.
+           -m          Use modem control for DEVICE.
            -o          Use odd parity for DEVICE.
            -n          Use no parity for DEVICE.
            -h          Use RTS/CTS for DEVICE.